ntaraujo/gse/README.md

 xdg-open config.json
 ```

-Everything ready, you can run:
+All done, you can run:
 ```
 python gse.py
 ```
 And... get a coffe

 ## Basics of configuration file
 * __input__: The path to your existent video/image.
-The format has to be supported by MoviePy.
+The format must be supported by MoviePy.
 E.g. `"old_one.mp4"`
-* __output_dir__: Directory to output videos, images, temporary files and/or logs.
+* __output_dir__: Directory for outputting videos, images, temporary files and/or logs.
 Need a "/" or "\\" in the end.
 E.g `"/home/user/Videos/"`.
 If `""`, defaults to current directory
-* __output_name__: Part of the file name outputed.
+* __output_name__: Part of the generated file name.
 This will be {output_name}.{extension} if `get_frame` is `0`.
 E.g. `"new_one"`
 * __extension__: Video/image formats supported by MoviePy.
-If video, must correspond to `video_codec` and `input` also has to be a video.
-If image, `input` has also to be an image.
+If video, must correspond to `video_codec` and `input` must also to be a video.
+If image, `input` must to be an image.
 E.g `"mp4"` and `"jpg"`
-* __background__: Path to an image or a RGB color and also video if `input` is a video.
+* __background__: Path to an image or RGB color or also video if `input` is a video.
 If `""` the output is a black and white mask you can use in another editor.
-RGB colors are typed inside brackets and with commas between parameters: `[R, G, B]`.
-E.g. `[0, 255, 0]` (total green screen) and `"path/to/my/image.jpg"`
+RGB colors are typed in square brackets and with commas between parameters: `[R, G, B]`.
+E.g. `[0, 255, 0]` (green screen) and `"path/to/my/image.jpg"`
-* __relative_mask_resolution__: Depending on how big is your `input` you may want to decrease the time spend analysing it.
-This will not decrease the final output resolution but the quality and precision of the mask.
+* __relative_mask_resolution__: Depending on how big your `input` is, you may want to decrease the time spend analyzing it.
+This will not decrease the final output resolution but the quality and accuracy of the mask.
 E.g. `80` (%, percent)
-* __relative_mask_fps__: For same reasons you may want to decrease how much frames of your video `input` will be computed.
+* __relative_mask_fps__: For the same reasons you may want to decrease the amount of frames in your video `input` that will be computed.
 This will not decrease the final fps of the person in scene or even the background fps.
-What is affected is HOW FAST the mask can accompany the person movement.
-Commonly, if you have a 60fps video you can use a 30fps mask without noticeable changes on the video quality.
+What is affected is how fluid is the movement of the mask that accompanies the person movement.
+Typically, if you have a 60fps video you can use a 30fps mask without noticeable changes on the video quality.
 E.g. `50` (%, percent)
-* __get_frame__: If you want a preview of the processing results (mainly `relative_mask_resolution` config) in your video `input`, set this variable to a number greater than 0.
+* __get_frame__: If you want a preview of the processing results (mainly the `relative_mask_resolution` setting) in your video `input`, set this variable to a number greater than 0.
 This will be the frame number exported as {output_dir}{output_name}.jpg.
 E.g. `535`

 ## Usage with Python Notebook or Console
-Even if in development, you can use these features by importing the `Process` module.
-Can be useful if you want to save computational time since when gse.py run, it loads a lot of stuff which will only be used with a single configuration file, a single output.
+Even under development, you can use these features by importing the `Process` module.
+Can be useful if you want to save time, since when gse.py is run it loads a lot of stuff which will only be used with a single configuration file, a single output.
 ```
 from gse import Process

-p = Process()  # loads a default configuration file
+p = Process()  # load a default configuration file

 p.load_config("config.json")  # replace with your configuration file

-# Replace the configuration file allowing to modify single variables in console
+# Replace the configuration file allowing to modify variables on console
 config = p.load_config("config.json")
 config["relative_mask_fps"] = 60
 p.load_config(config)

-# Loads the input file and let it available as p.input_clip
+# Load the input file and let it available as p.input_clip
 p.oinput()
-# If its a video, p.input_clip will be a VideoFileClip object and ImageClip if an image
+# If its a video, p.input_clip will be a VideoFileClip object or ImageClip if a image

-# Changes the duration of the file to 6 seconds (for video inputs).
+# Change the duration to 6 seconds (for video inputs).
-# See what is possible to do in https://zulko.github.io/moviepy/ref/VideoClip/VideoClip.html
+# See what is possible at https://zulko.github.io/moviepy/ref/VideoClip/VideoClip.html
 p.input_clip = p.input_clip.set_duration(6)

-# Loads the mask and let it available as p.mask_clip (p.input_clip has to exist)
+# Load the mask and let it available as p.mask_clip (p.input_clip must to exist)
 p.omask()
-# See type(p.mask_clip) to verify the object class
+# See type(p.mask_clip) to check the object's class

-# Add a 2 seconds fade in effect to the mask
+# Add a 2-second fade in effect to the mask
 # (in the final video the person will appear magically)(for video masks).
 # See other effects in https://zulko.github.io/moviepy/ref/videofx.html
 from moviepy.video.fx.fadein import fadein